khaors/geocompr/main.md

 Affine transformation is any transformation that preserves lines and parallelism.
 <!-- The midpoint of a line segment remains a midpoint and all points lying on a line initially still lie on a line after an affine transformation. -->
 However, angles or length are not necessarily preserved.
-Affine transformations include, among others, shifting (translation), scaling and rotation
+Affine transformations include, among others, shifting (translation), scaling and rotation.
 <!-- translation, scaling, homothety, similarity transformation, reflection, rotation, shear mapping -->
-Additionally, it is possible to use any combination of those.
+Additionally, it is possible to use any combination of these.
-Affine transformations are an essential part of geocomputation, e.g., when reprojecting or when improving the geometry of a vector dataset that was created based on a distorted or wrongly projected map.
+Affine transformations are an essential part of geocomputation, e.g. when reprojecting or when improving the geometry of a vector dataset that was created based on a distorted or wrongly projected map.

 The **sf** package implements affine transformation for objects of classes `sfg` and `sfc`.
 <!-- stats sfc issue -->